MicroEJ/docs/Tutorials/gettingstarted/Step09.rst

 Using with Animator
 -------------------

--  Using the code made in Step 8, doing the modifications below, it is possible to see the progress bar animated
+-  Using the code made in the previous Animation tutorial, doing the modifications below, it is possible to see the progress bar animated

    .. code:: java